-- 7. The principal offices of Castillo Miranda y Compañía, S.C.
-(BDO Mexico), independent registered public accounting firm and auditors of PEMEX for the fiscal year ended December 31, 2013, are located at Paseo de Reforma 505-31, Colonia Cuauhtémoc, México, D.F.
-06500, telephone: (52-55) 8503-4200.
-The principal offices of KPMG Cárdenas Dosal, S.C., independent registered public accounting firm and auditors of PEMEX for each of the two fiscal years ended December 31, 2012, are located at Blvd.
-Manuel A. Camacho 176, First Floor, Col. Reforma Social, México D.F.
-11650, telephone: (52-55) 5246-8300. - 8.
-The Mexican Government is not legally liable for, and is not a guarantor of, the new securities. - 9.
-Under Mexican law, all hydrocarbon reserves located in the subsoil of Mexico are permanently and inalienably vested in Mexico.
+7. The principal offices of Castillo Miranda y Compañía, S.C.
+(BDO Mexico), independent registered public accounting firm and auditors of PEMEX for the fiscal years ended December 31, 2013, 2014 and 2015, are located at Paseo de Reforma 505-31, Colonia Cuauhtémoc, Ciudad de México, 06500, México, telephone: (52-55) 8503-4200.

+- 8. The Mexican Government is not legally liable for, and is not a guarantor of, the new securities. - 9.
+Under Mexican law, all hydrocarbon reserves located in Mexico are permanently and inalienably vested in Mexico.
 Following the adoption of the Energy Reform Decree, Article 27 of the Political Constitution of the United Mexican States provides that the Mexican Government will carry out exploration and extraction activities through agreements with third parties and through assignments to and agreements with Petróleos Mexicanos. - 10.
-Pursuant to Article 3 of the Federal Code of Civil Procedure and other applicable laws of Mexico, neither the issuer nor any guarantor is entitled to any immunity, whether on the grounds of sovereign immunity or otherwise, from any legal proceedings (whether through service or notice, attachment prior to judgment, attachment in aid of execution, execution or otherwise) to enforce or collect upon this prospectus or any other liability or obligation of the issuer and/or each of the guarantors related to or arising from the transactions contemplated hereby or thereby in respect of itself or its property, subject to certain restrictions pursuant to applicable law, including (i) the adoption of the New Petróleos Mexicanos Law, the Hydrocarbons Law and any other new law or regulation or (ii) any amendment to, or change in the interpretation or administration of, any existing law or regulation, in each case, pursuant to or in connection with the Energy Reform Decree by any governmental authority in Mexico with oversight or authority over the issuer or its subsidiaries.
+Pursuant to Article 3 of the Federal Code of Civil Procedure and other applicable laws of Mexico, neither the issuer nor any guarantor is entitled to any immunity, whether on the grounds of sovereign immunity or otherwise, from any legal proceedings (whether through service or notice, attachment prior to judgment, attachment in aid of execution, execution or otherwise) to enforce or collect upon this prospectus or any other liability or obligation of the issuer and/or each of the guarantors related to or arising from the transactions contemplated hereby or thereby in respect of itself or its property, subject to certain restrictions pursuant to applicable law, including (i) the adoption of the Petróleos Mexicanos Law, the Hydrocarbons Law and any other new law or regulation or (ii) any amendment to, or change in the interpretation or administration of, any existing law or regulation, in each case, pursuant to or in connection with the Energy Reform Decree by any governmental authority in Mexico with oversight or authority over the issuer or the guarantors.